nsidc/dataset-search-services/DEVELOPMENT.md

 * Add a the facet field to SOLR first, be careful with the datatype.
 * Add the new facet field to the facet fields array in the configuration file

+### Search Relevance Ranking

+Search ranking configurations can be found in config/solr_query_config_*.yml

+The configuration for relevance ranking includes 'query_field_boosts', 'phrase_field_boosts', 'boost_query', and 'boost'.
+The numbers associated with each field are the boost values that indicate how closely the field should match the query.
+The higher the number will cause the result to be ranked higher when the query terms match the field.
+It is possible to increase or decrease the field boost values to alter the ranking of results but be advised that it will affect all search results.

+The 'boost_query' and 'boost' configurations boost the results based on other fields like popularity.
+There are comments in the configuration files that explain what each value is doing.
+Popularity is not the only factor in how results are ranked, but new datasets have a popularity that defaults to 5 (on a scale from 1-11).
+Increase or decrease the popularity value if the ranking of a specific dataset is not in the desired order.

+For more information on Solr relevance ranking, see the FAQ at https://wiki.apache.org/solr/SolrRelevancyFAQ